Don't Worry Be Happy

 If the situation is already a difficult one then:

-What if your worry is over something that could actually be very positive?
+What if your worried over something that could actually be very positive?
 Amazingly, we can worry just as much over potentially positive situations as over those we perceive to be negative.
 If you’re holding back from making decisions on potential opportunities then:

 Secondly, socialize and build your network of friends.
 Friendships build happiness and can reduce the amount of time we are likely to worry.
 Friends also provide a valuable way of sharing a worry.
 There’s much in the old adage that a problem shared is a problem halved!